 It is necessary that the framework is reviewed on a regular basis thereby ensuring the document remains relevant to the current operations of the City and the legal framework in which it operates.

-MOVED Mayor Jacob, SECONDED Cr Jones that Council ADOPTS the revised City of Joondalup Governance Framework as detailed in Attachment 1 to Report CJ057-05/20.
+That Council ADOPTS the revised City of Joondalup Governance Framework as detailed in Attachment 1 to this Report.